-A gas boiler emits more CO2 than any other boiler type, so it's perhaps no surprise that their removal is key to meeting the zero-carbon target.
+A gas boiler emits more CO2 than any other boiler type, so it's perhaps no surprise that their removal is key to meeting the zero-carbon target set by the UK government.
 Combining the emissions of all UK homes equates to twice the emissions of all the country's gas-fired power stations, so the country is looking to reduce and, eventually, stop the installation of gas boilers.

 2025 will see the start of the government's Future Homes Standard initiative, a list of standards that all new residential buildings must meet.
 These standards are mostly related to making all new buildings greener.
 This policy ensures that new homes produce 75-80% less carbon dioxide emissions than new buildings do currently.

-The Future Homes Standard states that all new homes must contain low carbon heating systems, ensuring they are future-proofed and will produce fewer emissions.
+The Future Homes Standard states that all new homes must contain low-carbon heating systems, ensuring they will produce fewer emissions.
 The plan also says that no gas boilers can be installed in new homes, implying that no gas network can be fitted.

 However, the government’s Heat and Buildings Strategy, which was released in October 2021, conveyed doubt that this phasing could start in 2025.
 Instead of doubling down on its proposed 2025 target, it suggested that further review was required to determine whether this was possible.

-In the same Heat and Buildings Strategy, the government conveyed its ambition to stop new boilers from being installed in old homes by 2035.
+In the same Heat and Buildings Strategy, the government conveyed its ambition to stop new boilers from being installed in pre-existing homes by 2035.

 Instead, low-carbon alternatives to gas boilers will be installed whenever a boiler replacement is required.
 Again, this cut-off year has only been suggested and has not been made official.

-No, you don't have to replace your gas boiler by 2025.
-Not at all.
+Let’s cut straight to the chase.
+No, you don't have to replace your gas boiler by 2035.